 3. Subscribe to both Netflix and Stan

 Big family?
 Huge cinephile?
 Proud of your entertainment and your entertainment set up?
 There's nothing wrong with subscribing to 1, 2, or many Internet TV services.
-And when you can have access to both Stan and Netflix's libraries 24/7 for as little as $18.99 per month, you'll consider this decision a good investment.
-As an added bonus, you'll be able to hook up and watch up to seven streams at one time (four on a Netflix family bundle and three on Stan).
+And when you can have access to both Stan and Netflix's libraries 24/7 for as little as $19.99 per month, you'll consider this decision a good investment.
+As an added bonus, you'll be able to hook up and watch up to eight streams at one time (four on a Netflix Premium plan bundle and another four on Stan Premium subscription).
 That's pretty good if we do say so ourselves - especially for large entertainment-driven families.

 If you choose this option, you'll have to keep in mind that an increase in streaming will also cut into your data, so you might consider jumping onto an unlimited broadband plan or one that offers unmetered data (e.g. Netflix has unmetered data deals with both iiNet and Optus).